The Szemeredi-Trotter Theorem in the Complex Plane: Covering Lemma

 At the end of each phase $i\in \N$, a cube $Q\in {\cal C}_i$ can be in one of the following six states.
-Initially, in phase $i=1$, every cube $Q\in {\cal C}_1$ is in state $\mathbf{A_1}$.
-Each state specifies the special cubes in $Q$ and the cardinality $|P\cap Q|$.
-We consider only the maximal (for inclusion) special cubes contained in $Q$, special cubes contained in another special cube within $Q$ are not considered.
-The cardinality $|Q\cap P|$ corresponding to the state of a cube do not take into account any point that has ever been in a special cube (except for $Q$ itself) because Algorithm~\ref{ALG} deletes every point lying in special cubes at the end of every phase.
-(Point deletions are permanent, and not revoked when green or yellow labeled are removed).
+Initially, in phase $i=1$, every cube $Q\in {\cal C}_1$ is in state $\mathbf{A}_1$.
+Each state of a cube $Q\in {\cal C}_i$ is characterized by the labeled cubes contained in $Q$ that are \emph{maximal} (for containment), and the number $|P_A\cap Q|$ of available points in $Q$ at the beginning of the step in which $Q$ is processed (note, however, that some of the points may be deleted from $P_A$ when $Q$ is processed).